 Blogs are a great way to learn new things about SQL Server, and just in case you have missed them, I want to recommend the following two blog series that I feel every DBA should read.

 Note: This is an in-depth article that exceeds 5,000 words, and provides a case-study of how a maintenance plan could be implemented on a single, plain vanilla, SQL Server instance.
-As I have mentioned in previous parts of this article series (part 1, part 2), I act as a consultant DBA for the SQLServerCentral.com (SSC) ...read more

 I am currently in the early stages of writing an outline for a new book on indexing, targeted towards novice DBAs.
 While this topic has been done to death in hundreds of articles, presentations, and books, I think there is still room for a book that makes the topic easy to read and easy to understand for beginners.
 The focus on the book would be on the essential (not esoteric) indexing skills that DBAs need to perform their job on a day-to-day basis.

 So long as data is inserted, updated and deleted from tables, indexes will become fragmented over time, and performance will suffer.
 Index maintenance is vital to keeping databases and their users happy.
 In this article, I go through the key index maintenance tasks and identify more essential areas that are a DBA’s duty to maintain.
 Read more…

 There are many different types of index that exist in SQL Server.
 In this guide, I look at what a table and index are, before exploring how SQL Server 2005 and 2008 indexes work, including those that are filtered, special and compressed.
 Read more…

 Just today, I was reviewing the indexing of a database used by a third-party application.
 As part of my review, I ran a script against it that is used to identify duplicate indexes.
 The script I used was written Paul Nielsen, the author of the SQL Server Bible; and Itzik Ben-Gan.
 The script is available here.